MarvinBrth/Pillducky_STM32F042/README.md

 # Pillducky_STM32F042

-This Pillducky is controlled by an STM32F042 microcontroller.
+###This Pillducky is powered by an STM32F042 microcontroller, chosen for several key reasons:

-I chose this controller because it comes in a WLCSP-36 package and has an internal HSE, eliminating the need for an external one.
+- WLCSP-36 Package: The microcontroller comes in a compact WLCSP-36 package, ideal for space-constrained designs.
+- Internal HSE: The internal High-Speed External (HSE) oscillator is crucial for supporting the USB Full Speed (FS) protocol.
+The inclusion of this internal HSE eliminates the need for an external oscillator, further conserving board space.
+- Programming Method: The PCB is programmed via Serial Wire Debug (SWD) using the STM32CubeIDE.
+This method provides a streamlined and efficient programming process.
-To save space, the PCB is programmed via test points located on the underside.
+- Space-Saving Design: To optimize the layout and save space, the PCB features programming test points on the underside, allowing for easy access without occupying additional surface area.
+###USB Protokoll:
+- There are intentionally no 20-ohm termination resistors on the D+ (Dp) and D- (Dn) lines.
+- No pull-up resistor is placed on the D+ line.
+According to the datasheet, these components are already integrated into the USB driver within the microcontroller, making external resistors unnecessary.

 ###Warning!
 Project is still in the production phase